December 8, 2022

 Example: you have a “Thank you” page to which users are redirected when they subscribe to a newsletter.
 Let’s say that the URL is https://www.mywebsite.com/thank-you/.
 If I mark the page_view event as a conversion, ANY pageview will become a conversion.
 How can I separate only those pageviews that happened on the /thank-you/ page?

 You can either send a dedicated event (with a different name) from Google Tag Manager/Gtag.js, or you can use the Create Event feature in the GA4 interface.

 This feature allows you to create a new event based on other incoming events.
-On the Configure > Events page, click Create Event and then click Create.
+On the Admin > Events page, click Create Event and then click Create.

 Then you will need to enter the name of the custom event.
 Once again, you can name it whatever you want.
 Just make sure that the name clearly communicates what it means. thankyou_page_visit might be a good option.

 Then let’s move on to the Matching Conditions section.
 Here we must tell GA4 what kind of event we are looking for.
 When that particular event will be spotted, then our thankyou_page_visit should be created as well.